lwindolf/lzone-cheat-sheets/cheat-sheet/Packaging/apt.md

 ## Commands

     apt-get install <package>
     apt-get remove <package>     # Remove files installed by <package>
     apt-get purge <package>      # Remove <package> and all the files it did create

     apt-get upgrade              # Upgrade all packages
-    apt-get install <package> # Upgrade an install package
+    apt-get install <package>    # Upgrade an already installed package

     apt-get dist-upgrade         # Upgrade distribution

     apt-cache search <package>   # Check if there is such a package name in the repos apt-cache policy <package>   # Check which repos in which order provide the package apt-cache clean              # Remove all downloaded .debs

     apt-mark showauto            # List all automatically installed packages apt-mark showmanual
     apt-mark showhold